 If you've successfully completed an undergraduate degree at York you could be eligible for a 10% Masters fee discount.

-We offer four bursaries for this MA, each worth £1,000 towards fees.
+We offer four bursaries for this MA, each worth £1,000.
 All successful applications accepted by 30 June will be automatically considered, unless another major award has already been allocated.
 These are open to all eligible UK, EU and international applicants.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.